OCA/account-payment/account_payment_order_sequence/README.rst

 1. Open or create payment mode
 2. Choose sequence to be used

-Payment mode with empty sequence will use original payment order sequence

 Usage
 =====

+To use this module, you need to:

+1. Create payment order

+Payment order reference will be created according sequence configuration on payment mode.
+Payment mode with empty sequence will use original payment order sequence.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot